Sheshusai/nvim/README.md

 y^ = yanks from cursor to beginning of line
 v^ = selects from cursor to beginning of line
 yy = yanks the line under cursor
+ysiw' = surround the word with '
+ds' = drop surrond word with '
+cs'" = change surrond from ' to "
+cst<em> = change surround from current tag to <em> // in html

 #### Find And Replace